PennCIS233/algorand-voting-dapp/README.md

 Step 2: For all vote options, set initial vote tallies corresponding to all vote options to 0 where the keys are the vote options.

-CLOSE OUT:
+<u>CLOSE OUT<\u>:
 Step 1: Removes the user's vote from the correct vote tally if the user closes out of program before the end of the election.
 Step 2: Check that the voter is still in the election period and has actually voted.
 If so, update vote tally by subtracting one vote for whom the user voted for.

+REGISTRATION:
+Check users are registering before the end of the election period and set user's voting status to "maybe."

-## Step 2 - Deploy the smart contract
+## Step 2 - Implement the smart contract deploy script

-In the deploy script, you will implement functions that are used to interact with the smart contract.
+In the deploy script, you will implement functions that are used to interact with the smart contract and deploy the voting contract in the `main()` function.

+Smart contracts are implemented using two programs
+- ApprovalProgram: Responsible for processing all application calls to the contract and implementing most of the logic of an application.
+Handles opting in, approving users to vote, and casting votes.
+Used to close out accounts and can control if a close out is allowed or not.
+- ClearStateProgram: uses the clear call to remove the smart contract from the balance record of user accounts.
+This method of opting out cannot be stopped by the smart contract.
+-
 Smart contracts are implemented using ApplicationCall transactions.
 These transaction types are as follows:
 - `NoOp` - Generic application calls to execute the ApprovalProgram.
 - `OptIn` - Accounts use this transaction to begin participating in a smart contract.
 Participation enables local storage usage.
 - `DeleteApplication` - Transaction to delete the application.